-Each FMP was evaluated to ensure that it would support at least one of the regional floodplain management and flood mitigation goals established in Chapter 3.
-The goal(s) associated with each FMP are included in Table 16 in Appendix 5.1.
-Based on a review of the supporting studies and hydrologic and hydraulic models, the Region determined that the primary purpose for each FMP is mitigation (rather than a response or recovery project), is a discrete project, and does not have any anticipated impacts to water supply or water availability allocations as established in the most recently adopted State Water Plan.
+Each FMP was evaluated to verify that it would support at least one of the regional floodplain management and flood mitigation goals established in Chapter 3.
+The goal(s) associated with each FMP are included in TWDB-Required Table 16 in Appendix A. Based on a review of the supporting studies and H&H models, the region determined that the primary purpose for each FMP is mitigation (rather than a response or recovery project), is a discrete project, and does not have any anticipated impacts to water supply or water availability allocations as established in the most recently adopted State Water Plan.